na-na-hi/renget/archive/how2playba.md

 It also includes the [chibi extraction and posing guide](https://rentry.org/qewdu)

 # Afternote
 Thanks for reading my guide.
 If you have any questions, comments, contributions, and/or feedback go to the [4chan /bag/ thread](https://boards.4chan.org/vg/catalog#s=Blue%20Archive) and add how2playba in ur post (so I can find it in the archive).
-Anything is much appreciated.
+Anything is much appreciated. **Please give any feedback, I have no idea if this guide is good or not.**
 Shoutout to the [newbaguide writer](newbaguide), who specifically made the 'Downloading/Setting up the game' section, and added + edited stuff in the 'Team Formations', '(Re)rolling', 'Commissions', and 'Firing Exercise' sections.
 Big thanks to all the guides I'm linking (and stealing from) as well.
 Your contribution is truly appreciated.

 If I stop updating this guide for longer than a month it's safe to say I died.
 Not planning on dying, but you know.

 Keeping this here for in advance, no one scrolls this far down don't open it ᓀ‸ᓂ